Glock 9mm Parabellum Pistols

 Notes: These versions of the Glock are equivalent to the Glock 17, Glock 26, and Glock 33, but chambered in .45 ACP.
 The barrels of these weapons are somewhat longer than their 9mm counterparts, however, to accommodate the more powerful cartridge.
 The Glock 21 also comes in a version with compensator ports near the muzzle, known as the Glock 21C.
 The Glock 21 and 21C were, when they were first introduced, sold in the US with magazines holding only 10 rounds due to the Assault Weapons Ban, but after the sunset of those laws, 13-round magazines were again available in the US within a few months.
 Very light for the cartridge they fire, these Glocks can be quite the handful, though the increased weight does help mitigate this.

 With the US military (and a few other countries) looking hard at going back to the .45 ACP as a standard pistol cartridge, the problem arises with those troops with smaller hands (not necessarily women, by the way!) and the tendency for most modern .45 ACP pistols to be double-stack, high-capacity weapons.
-The US military, in particular, is looking at possible designs, and one of those is reportedly a new version of the Glock 21, called the Glock 21SF (for "Slim Frame").
+The US military, in particular, is looking at possible designs, and one of those is reportedly a new version of the Glock 21, called the Glock 21SF (for “Slim Frame”).
 This version not only has a narrower grip frame, but trimmed grip plates to that smaller hands can hold them properly to achieve stable shooting.
 The Glock 21 13-round double-stack magazine is replaced by a 10-round magazine which is still double-stack, but not nearly as wide as the 13-round magazine.
 (The Glock 21SF cannot use the 13-round magazine, incidentally, though it can use the 10-round magazine of the Glock 30.
 However, the Glock 21 and 21C can use the Glock 21SF’s 10-round magazine.)
 Other improvements were made as well, including the grip angle, all-ambidextrous controls, a magazine which drops free when the magazine release is depressed instead of simply popping out enough to be grasped, a true MIL-STD-1913 rail under the dust cover, and low-profile combat sights.
 Note that for game purposes, the Glock21SF shoots identically to the standard Glock 21.
 The Glock 21SF was introduced to the public at the 2007 SHOT show, though reportedly various countries have had examples for evaluation purposes for at least 4 months before that.
-Sales to civilians and police are not slated to begin until late 2007.
+In 2008, a similar version of the Glock 30, the Glock 30SF, was introduced.
+It shoots identically to the standard Glock 30 for game purposes.

 Twilight 2000 Notes: The Glock 36 is not available in the Twilight 2000 timeline, nor is the Glock 21SF.
 The Glock 30 is a rather rare commodity.